Removal of an auditor of a company

 Adjournment of the meeting to appoint a new auditor

-If the directors of a proprietary company fail to appoint an auditor under subsection 325(2) or a public company fails to appoint an auditor under subsections 327D(2) or (3) – the company must notify us within seven days, commencing on the day of the auditor replacement failure: section 327E(2).
-The notification should be submitted through the ASIC Regulatory Portal – Notify ASIC or apply to ASIC about company auditor appointments.
+If the directors of a public company fail to appoint an auditor under s327D(2) or (3) – the company must notify us within seven days, commencing on the day of the auditor replacement failure: see s327E(2).
+The notification should be submitted through the ASIC Regulatory Portal (see Notify ASIC or apply to ASIC about company auditor appointments).
 We will appoint an auditor as soon as practicable after receiving the notification.

 Even if the seven-day notification period is missed, a notification should be submitted as soon as possible.